mariohmol/fastapi-autoagent-middleware/README.md

 A middleware plugin for FastAPI that automatically exposes JSON agent files as API endpoints.

+Why?
+Well, I could not make the serve to properly open API endpoints to be called by the frontend:
+* autogenstudio serve --team team.json --port 8084

+Loading one serve for each json, or having to always implement an endpoint for a new agent, this make it easier at least to integrate it faster with your frontend app.

 ## Installation

 You can install the package using pip: